How to Start an Internet Pharmacy Startup Like Capsule?

 Admin-front of IT infrastructure:

-Only admin and authorized staff members can operate this part of the IT infrastructure which consists of a web app to fulfil prescriptions ordered by customers.
-This is majorly used to manage the entire online pharmacy business and stakeholders
+Only admin and authorized staff members can operate this part of the IT infrastructure which consists of a web app to fulfill prescriptions ordered by customers.
+This is majorly used to manage the entire online pharmacy business and stakeholders.

 Its major use cases include,